How council tax is spent

 Council homes

-Council tax is not used to pay towards rent or repairs for council homes.
+Council tax is not used towards rent or repairs for council homes.
 We use money raised through rent to pay for these services.

 Schools